 Daikanyama’s new fashion and dining haven KASHIYAMA DAIKANYAMA with its sleek design, beautiful fashion store and, awe-inspiring architecture is another must-visit for any design lover.
 In the evening, KASHIYAMA’s 4th floor restaurant COTEAU., enchants guests with its gorgeous interior, champagne and monthly course menu, perfect for an elegant night-out.

 Further down the road towards Shibuya you will find Log Road, a hip road of with shops, a brewery, restaurant and outdoor seating, all nestled in a quiet, green oasis.

-If you visit Tokyo during other seasons, be sure to check out the newly opened Starbucks Reserve Roastery.
+If you visit Tokyo during other seasons, be sure to check out the enormous Starbucks Reserve Roastery.
 Designed by famed architect Kengo Kuma, the world’s biggest Starbucks is a 4-floor coffeeshop, roastery, bakery, bar and inspiration lounge located right next to Meguro river.